 Beer Season, Anyone?

 Let’s face it, beer and fall–especially October–go hand-in-hand.
 So, this Fall in NYC be sure take advantage of the many opportunities to put a beer in your hand.
-The best places to go are listed below.
+Some of the best places to go in NYC are listed below.

 Bohemian Hall & Beer Garden: Crisp beers and onion rings.
 ‘Nough said.